lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-1.rst

 .. figure:: images/portal-105-2.png
     :name: portal-105-1-2
-    :alt: The Results tab after a query has been executed
+    :alt: The Results tab after a query has been executed but displaying multiple images.

     Figure 2: The results of the query above, but displaying multiple images, corresponding to first eight entries in the table below.